 - While scheduling conflicts arise, HCF participants are encouraged to stay for the entirety of each session.

-Ryan Anderson, David Azerrad, Tim Carney, Tucker Carlson, Jonah Goldberg, Ed Feulner, Bill Kristol, Yuval Levin, Frank Luntz, Ed Meese, Steve Moore, Charles Murray, Ramesh Ponnuru, Ben Shapiro, Christina Hoff Sommers, Marc Thiessen, and many more leading conservative intellectuals and policy experts.
+Ryan Anderson, David Azerrad, Tim Carney, Tucker Carlson, Jonah Goldberg, Ed Feulner, Yuval Levin, Frank Luntz, Ed Meese, Steve Moore, Charles Murray, Ramesh Ponnuru, Ben Shapiro, Christina Hoff Sommers, Marc Thiessen, and many more leading conservative intellectuals and policy experts.

 - What Are Conservatives For?